casaar97/D3JS-USACovidMap/Readme.md

 };
 ```

-### Create a color scale in order to assign a color for each community depending on it's COVID-19 number of cases:
+### Create a color scale in order to assign a color for each state depending on it's COVID-19 number of cases:

 ```typescript
 const getScaledColor = (dataset: ResultEntry[]) => {